Last Updated on March 18, 2023

 The family plans offer no additional functionality, but extend coverage to multiple people.
 This includes another adult, and up to 10 children with an important caveat: you all need to live in the same household.

-This makes Identity Guard’s family plans a little more limited than other options, since you can’t cover any nonstandard family plans, like spouses living in different cities as easily.
+This makes Identity Guard Family Plans a little more limited than other options, since you can’t cover any nonstandard family plans, like spouses living in different cities as easily.
 However, the prices are much better than the average, so it evens out a bit in the end.

-Learn more about Identity Guard and Lifelock on our recent comparison guide.
+Learn more about on our recent comparison guide.

 Identity Guard’s three plans offer very different levels of protection.